kimberleyhallifax/log4shell/README.md

 java -cp target/log4j-rce-1.0-SNAPSHOT-all.jar log4j
 ```

-You will now be able to execute shell commands.
+You will now be able to execute shell commands from your listener.

 ### 2. Running everything locally